Right of abode: Common Travel Area

 The Common Travel Area (CTA) consists of the United Kingdom, Republic of Ireland, and the UK's surrounding island territories.
 British and Irish citizens can move freely throughout the CTA without a passport and only minimal identity documents, and are subject to virtually no immigration controls.
 Citizens of both countries enjoy the right to live and work throughout the CTA with minimal restriction.

 Deportation of British or Irish citizens

 Unlike other EU/EEA nationals, Irish citizens who move to the UK are granted a "settled status", a status that goes beyond indefinite leave to remain.
 Irish nationals eligible for deportation are treated more leniently than other EU/EEA nationals, and are not automatically subjected to deportation procedures when convicted of crimes, as Parliament has considered "the close historical, community and political ties between the United Kingdom and Ireland, along with the existence of the Common Travel Area."
 Irish citizens are therefore legally subject to deportation from the UK only where recommended by a court in sentencing or in exceptional circumstances where that deportation is in the public interest.

-Irish law provides similar protections for British citizens.
-British citizens are virtually exempt from deportation from Ireland, and are almost never treated as foreigners by law, although there are exceptions to this rule.
+Irish law provides even stronger protections for British citizens.
+British citizens are completely exempt from deportation from Ireland, and are almost never treated as foreigners by law.